fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.

-The main addition of this mod is Diurunal bad ending variant dialogs if you turn off Intended Difficulty, plus minor new dialogs.
+The main addition of this mod is Diurunal bad ending variant dialogs if you turn off Intended Difficulty, plus minor new dialogs in general.

 Wolves are also thematically important, and come up a lot.
-Honestly, this is a furry autism mod.

 ### How to Download:
 * This mod contains VirtualMachine files and dll files